Maniram Dewan

 Maniram Dutta Baruah, popularly known as Maniram Dewan (17 April 1806 – 26 February 1858), was an Assamese nobleman in British India.
 He was one of the first people to establish tea gardens in Assam.
 While he was a loyal ally of the British East India Company in his early years, later he was hanged by the British for conspiring against them during the 1857 uprising.
 He was popular among the people of Upper Assam as "Kalita Raja" (king from the Kalita caste).

 Early life

-Maniram was born into a family that had migrated from Kannauj to Assam in the early 16th century.
-His paternal ancestors held high offices in the Ahom court.
-The Ahom rule had weakened considerably following the Moamoria rebellion (1769–1806).
 During the Burmese invasions of Assam (1817–1826), Maniram's family sought asylum in Bengal, which was under the control of the British East India Company.
-The family returned to Assam under the British protection, during the early days of the First Anglo-Burmese War (1824-1826).
+The family returned to Assam under the British protection, during the early days of the First Anglo-Burmese War (1824–1826).
 The East India Company defeated the Burmese and gained the control of Assam through the Treaty of Yandabo (1826).